OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

-This Quick Start will guide you through the following tasks:
+This Quickstart will guide you through the following tasks:

-  * Create a new geo-enabled content type
+#.
+Create a new geo-enabled content type
-  * Configure Cartaro to display the new content type
+#.
+Configure Cartaro to display the new content type with a new content element
-  * Add new content
+#.
+Add new geospatial content

 .. contents:: Contents

-Start Cartaro
+Starting Cartaro
 ================================================================================

 ..
 Writing Tip:
   Describe steps to start the application
-  This should include a graphic of the pull-down list, with a red circle around the application menu option.
+  This should include a graphic of the pull-down list, with a green circle around the application menu option.
   #.
 A hash numbers instructions.
 There should be only one instruction per
      hash.

 #.
-Choose :menuselection:`Geospatial --> Browser Clients --> Start Cartaro`.
+Start the OSGeoLive DVD
 #.
-The application will take a few moments to start up
+Choose in your new OSGeoLive installation :menuselection:`Geospatial --> Browser Clients --> Start Cartaro`
 #.
-Go to the Cartaro web page at http://localhost/cartaro (this should happen automatically)
+The Cartaro web page http://localhost/cartaro will automatically open

 ..
 Writing Tip:
   For images, use a scale of 50% from a 1024x768 display (preferred) or